 On being appointed as one of the Vice Chairs of Positive Practice Collaborative David Bradley said: “I am delighted to be part of this Breakthrough facilitated group.
 At South West London and St George’s Mental Health NHS Trust we fundamentally believe that people with mental health difficulties should have the opportunity to be part of improving services for the better.”

-Michael McCourt – Chief Executive
+Michael McCourt – Vice Chair